COME AND DISCOVER GRANTOWN EAST

 OUR REVACK MINI RAILWAY

-Take a trip on our Revack Mini Railway, open between 10:30 until 15:30 every day.
+Take a trip on our Revack Mini Railway, open between 11:00 until 15:00, Thursday through Monday.
 Tickets are available at our Highland Heritage & Cultural Centre and our restaurant.
 Hop aboard one of our two trains for a journey around our 450 metre track.
 The opening days/times are weather dependent and so we recommend calling ahead on the day.
 Find out more.